IPMI-ICNS-UKE/Jurkat_cell_segmentation/README.md

 In each case the training and inference scripts are Train.py and inference.py, respectively.
 On private data you may need to adjust reservoir hyperparameters via cross-validation before training.

 ## Inference on trained models
-In each case, the trained models are available in the following libks:
+In each case, the trained models are available in the following links:
 - Task 1: Green emission {RC, U_Net, UNet_LSTM}, Red emission {RC, U_Net, UNet_LSTM}
 - Task 2: Green emission {RC, U_Net, UNet_LSTM}, Red emission {RC, U_Net, UNet_LSTM}
 - Task 3: RC, UNet_LSTM